duckie/StaticProjector/dev/doc/tutorial_sp_howto.md

 ### Define a route ###

 A _route_ is what binds a given URL to a given controller and its corresponding view.
 The _web-data/routes.txt_ file contains all the routes of your website.
-Our first job here is to write a line to manage the snippets URL.
+Our first job here is to write a line to manage the snippets' URLs.
 Write it like that:

 	/snippets/([^/]+) -> snippet(snips/\1.md)